Ballyfermot Gaels GAA

-Ballyfermot De La Salle GAA is a Gaelic Athletic Association club in based in the Ballyfermot area of Dublin.
+Ballyfermot Gaels GAA is a Gaelic Athletic Association club in based in the Ballyfermot area of Dublin.

-The club was founded in 1953 and was known as Ballyfermot Gaels at that time.
+The club was founded in 1953 and was known as Ballyfermot Gaels at that time and was then known as Ballyfermot De La Salle, before reverting in 2025.

-The club has adult football and underage teams at various levels.
+The club has adult football and juvenile teams at various levels.

 The club plays in the Kerry colours as a tribute to the first parish priest, Kerryman Charles Canon Troy who sponsored the club.